Republicans Introduce Tree Spiking Bill in Response to Biden's Ecoterrorist Nominee

 Ahead of the committee’s vote on Stone-Manning, Risch illustrated the dangers of tree spiking to his colleagues and heatedly condemned her nomination.
 He said, “If the Biden administration wants to have the face and the character of their administration represented by this individual, this attempted murderer, this perjurer, this liar, this conspirator … here’s your person.
 Confirm her.”

-The committee vote on Stone-Manning ended up being deadlocked and Senate Majority Leader Chuck Schumer (D-NY) held a vote to discharge the nomination out of the committee on Tuesday.
+The committee vote on Stone-Manning ended up being deadlocked, and Senate Majority Leader Chuck Schumer (D-NY) held a vote to discharge the nomination out of the committee on Tuesday.
 All 50 Democrats voted to advance her nomination.

 Now that her confirmation appears to be imminent, and could come as soon as Monday, Barrasso and Risch have introduced the tree spiking legislation to bring more attention to the issue and force the BLM, which Stone-Manning would direct if she were confirmed, to work “to detect, identify, and mitigate tree spikes on National Forests and public lands.”